 What are some Jewish values that inform your activism?

-One concept is the quote from the Talmud, "You are not obligated to complete the work, but neither are you free to abandon it."
+One concept is the quote from the Mishnah, "You are not obligated to complete the work, but neither are you free to abandon it."
 (Pirkei Avot 2:16).
 It's a reminder to me that nobody is responsible for bearing the full weight of advocacy.
 I'm trying to be one small part of a community working to change the world and follow in the path of those who have done the work before me.
 We may not finish it, but we can create a better path for the generations that come after us.
 To me, it also means that while you may have a duty to continue the work, that doesn't mean that you can't also take care of yourself in the process, since you're not alone in the work that you do.

 I think an obvious one is Tikkun Olam, focusing on how we can heal the world.
 But I think "healing" is an interesting concept in relation to disability, because I do not want people to heal me or perceive me as broken; I want people to recognize that we live in a world that is not accessible to people with disabilities, and that is what we need to repair.
 My hope is that we focus not on changing people, but on changing the world to be more welcoming to all people.